12: Just Another Body

 If ur enjoying the show, ur gonna love what comes next ;3

 Uzi stared witheringly at the page.
 As if she could awake her robo-psychic powers right then and there to set the paper on fire with her mind.
 But of course, nothing.
 She has to settle for crumpling it and throwing at the wall.
-It bounced and ricocheted and hit her on the head.
+It bounced then ricocheted and hit her on the head.

 A groan.
 A scream.